5 challenges awaiting Amazon’s new CEO

 Although Bezos is expected to still play a big role at the company, it is Jassy who will inherit the many challenges born from Amazon’s meteoric rise.
 Here are some of them:

-Regulators around the world are examining Amazon’s business practices, specifically the way the company looks at information from businesses that sell goods on its site and uses it to create its own Amazon-branded products.
+Regulators around the world are examining Amazon’s business practices, specifically the way it looks at information from businesses that sell goods on its site and uses it to create its own Amazon-branded products.
 Bezos said at a hearing before Congress last summer that even though Amazon had a policy preventing employees from accessing seller data, he couldn’t guarantee that the policy wasn’t being violated.

-Tech giants for decades have enjoyed light-touch regulation and star status in Washington, D.C., but calls for greater scrutiny have been growing.
+Tech giants for decades have enjoyed light-touch regulation and star status in Washington, but calls for greater scrutiny have been growing.
 The U.S. government has already slapped two Big Tech companies — Google and Facebook — with antitrust lawsuits.

 Amazon has been subject to federal and state antitrust investigations.
 That’s in addition to European Union regulators filing antitrust charges in November, accusing Amazon of using its access to data from third-party sellers to gain an unfair advantage over them.